-Also last night (or really early this morning at about 2:15) when I went inside the hotel to brush my teeth and get ready for bed, I saw that all of the young women who were going to be horseback riding in the morning dancing in the dining room.
-I went in to see if I could get a photo.
-One of the women said that I could not post a photo of them, but I needed to dance with them.
+Last night (or really early this morning at about 2:15) when I went inside the hotel to brush my teeth and get ready for bed, I saw that all of the young women who were going to be horseback riding in the morning dancing in the dining room.
+I went in to see if I could get a photo of them.
+But one of the women said that I could not post their photo, but they wanted me to dance with them.
 So at 2:30 this morning I was dancing with about 15 women.
 What a blast.
 Then when I came outside to get into the van, I saw my first Icelandic sunrise.

 I was so wired that it took a bit to get to sleep so I slept in a bit this morning (no surprise).
 We didn’t get going on our drive to Arnarstapi until after 10:30.
 The views along the road were stark and stunning.

 As we were driving along the road we saw about 5 or 6 people taking photos by a lake.
 Elaine turned the car around and dropped me off to see what was going on.
 I actually almost got wiped out by a car coming the other direction as I crossed the road behind the campervan.
 That really took my breath away.
 There were several people who all had huge camera lenses and were photographing a bird in the water.
 I was so excited to actually get one half decent shot myself.
 This is some kind of a loon.

 As I was walking back to the camper, I saw this beautiful rock.
 I think it looks like a fabulous painting.